ysdede/trnorm/README.md

 TRNorm is a comprehensive Python package designed for Turkish text normalization, providing tools to convert numbers, ordinals (including Roman numerals), and handle Turkish-specific text operations.
 It's built to support natural language processing tasks for Turkish text.

+**Note**: This project is not aimed for perfect Turkish conversion/normalization.
+It may miss some conversions, but it is mainly created for fairer ASR benchmarking.
+The primary goal is to normalize references and predictions to be fair for well-performing ASR models and to avoid errors from weakly labeled audio datasets.

 ## Features

 - **Number to Text Conversion**: Convert numeric values to their Turkish text representation